b-xb/maze-generator/README.md

 4. Add this square to a list of squares that have been visited already
 5. Create an empty list which will be used to store the path we follow
 6. Pick a random edge connected to this square that is not a wall and hasn't already been travelled along
-7. Are there any random edges (connected to this square) left to explore?
+7. Was a random edge found?
-    1. If there are edges left to explore (connected to this square):
+    1. If a random edge was found:
         1. Examine the square at the other side of this edge
         2. Has this new square been visted before?
             1. If the new square has been visited before:
-                1. Put up a wall on the edge between the current square at the new square
+                1. Put up a wall on the edge between the current square and the new square
                 2. Go back to step 5 from the current square
             2. If not:
                 1. Add the current square to our path list
-                2. And now go to step 5 starting from the new square.
+                2. And now go to step 5 starting from the new square
-    2. If there are no edges left to explore (connected to this square):
+    2. If a random edge was not found:
         1. Check to see if you can go backwards (i.e. check if there are still squares on our path list)
             1. If you can go backwards:
                 1. Pop the last square added to the path list